The-Singularity-Research/local-surface-algebras/README.md

 -[Lecture 2](https://www.youtube.com/watch?v=d2R9cbttqBY)
 -[Lecture 3](https://www.youtube.com/watch?v=a7xw0p4WfDs)

 Our generalization allows for high energy levels by allowing for returning to a vertex of the quiver (corresponding to a simple module of the path algebra in the Ringel paper) so that the system is a periodic covering of t'Hooft's "cogwheel model".
+This can be viewed as a cellular automata in much the same way as Conway's Game of Life on pixels in a square lattice in the plane

+$$\mathbb{Z}^2 \subset \mathbb{R}^2.$$

+Our model allows for $$m = k|Q_0|$$ possible state (rather than just on/off in Conway's case).
+Here k is the maximal path length of the local cyclic quiver path algebra and also determines the number of sheets in the cyclic covering of t'Hooft's cogwheel.